mydaytrip/partner-api/source/includes/trip-api.md

 ## Search endpoint

-This endpoint returns all trip options for given origin, destination, departure time and passenger count (must be between 1 and 10).
-Origin and destination are passed as latitude and longitude coordinates.
+This endpoint returns all trip options for given origin, destination, departure time, passenger count (must be between 1 and 10) and optionally custom stops along the way.
+Origin, destination and custom stops are passed as latitude and longitude coordinates.
 The unit used is degree with decimal places, for example `39.753657, -117.610215`.
 Departure time is passed as a UNIX epoch timestamp in seconds, like `1679463169`.
 Note that UNIX timestamps are UTC so you need to convert from local time to UTC when calculating it.

 > To search for a trip from Prague to Vienna for two passengers, use this call: